skramm/spaghetti/docs/spaghetti_manual.md

 Events can be of **three** types:

-1. "hardware" events (basically, it can be just a keyboard press): those are the ones you need to define in the enum above.
+1. "hardware" events (basically, it can be just a keyboard press).
+You need to define in the enum above.
 But you can have none !
 In that case, just define the events enum as:
 ```C++
 	enum Events { NB_EVENTS }
 ```
 1. "time out" events, when you want to switch from state A to state B after 'x' seconds.
 There are handled separately.
 1. "internal events", that depend on some **inner** condition on your application.
 Say something like: "*if the state X is activated 3 times, then, once on state Y, switch immediately to state Z*".
+These must also be defined in the enum above.

 As described above, for the two latter cases you need to provide a special "timing/event handler" class, that will have some requirements.
 You will need to instanciate an object of that class, then assign it to the FSM in the configuration step.
 Fortunately, this is made easy for the usual case, no worry.<br>
 For the other events, it is up to your code to detect these, and then call some Spaghetti member function.
+Take a look at the little sample in next section.

 <a name="showcase1"></a>
 ## 2 - Showcase 1: Hello World for FSM